ahmadelgamal/ucb-note-taker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 **Note Taker** is a web application for users to add, delete and retrieve notes.
-It uses express.js for routing and JSON format for data storage.
+Your data will be saved to the cloud and you can access it from any browser with internet access.

 This app is the week 11 challenge at UCB extension online full-stack coding bootcamp.